parse-community/parse-server/README.md

 # Getting Started

-The fastest and easiest way to get started is to run MongoDB and Parse Server locally:
+The fastest and easiest way to get started is to run MongoDB and Parse Server locally.

+## Running Parse Server locally

 ```
 $ npm install -g parse-server mongodb-runner